What to see in Portugal

 Not far away lie the mysterious megalithic monuments of the Cromeleque dos Almendres, situated just outside the lively university town of Evora.
-Porto, in the north, is an edgy city boasting a historic centre and great food and drink, gateway as well to the famous Port-producing region of the Doura Valley.
+Porto, in the north, is an edgy city boasting a historic centre and great food and drink, as well as being a gateway to the famous Port-producing region of the Douro Valley.
 On the way north to Porto, visitors should stop to take in the atmosphere in Coimbra, former medieval capital of Portugal and home to the country's oldest university dating back to the 13th century.

-Portugal's historic seafarers uncovered yet more delights in their travels to the West.
+Portugal's historic seafarers uncovered yet more delights in their travels west.
 The tiny island of Madeira is known as a 'floating garden', hiding a botanical wonderland and famous fortified wine behind its soaring ocean cliffs.
-Further West lie the Azores, dramatic island landscapes shaped by geological forces within the earth.
+Further west lies the Azores, dramatic island landscapes shaped by geological forces within the earth.
 Visitors can indulge in watersports, see whales and dolphins, hike to volcanic craters and explore the lush scenery.

 Alfama